Free home upgrades available

 - Must be a GRU residential electric customer with at least one year of service at current location.

 - Must own and live in the home being improved.

 - Only single-family dwellings built in 1997 or earlier or mobile homes are eligible.

-- Customer may receive assistance from this program only once.
+- Customers or homes can only receive assistance from this program once.